arrenree/KDB/README.md

 09:04 |	,`GOOG!,30.2
 09:10 |	,`APPL!,42.3

+/5 populate dictionaries using colnames list
+/ have to also name the time col

 pivtab1: exec colnames#sym!price by time:time from tab1

 time  | AAPL | GOOG | IBM